 For kids who are worried about friendships or loneliness, encourage them to reconnect with a friend before the start of school.
-Schedule a play date before school starts, and make plans to see each other at recess or lunch on the first day of school.
+Schedule a play date before school starts and help them make plans to see each other at recess or lunch on the first day of school.
 Pre-load the start of the school year with positive relationships that will help buffer some of the less positive experiences.

 Create homework strategies

 For children who are not academically inclined, the onset of school may signal a time of increased stress and worry for both students and parents.
-Work with your student to develop a plan for getting homework done and assignments turned in on time.
-Make a plan to touch base with teachers regularly, even check your student’s backpack when they come home from school.
-Set an after-school routine: bathroom break, snack, and then homework before playtime.
+Work with your child to develop a plan for getting homework done and assignments turned in on time.
+Make a plan to touch base with teachers regularly.
+Even check your student’s backpack when they come home from school.
+Set an after-school routine, such as bathroom break, snack and homework before playtime.